 Of course, there is the usual swimming pool with swim-up bar and a well-equipped gym.
 However, since my last visit a state-of-the-art spa has been added.
 Its thirteen rooms overlooking calming gardens and water features offer a vast range of treatments.

-There is so much to see and do in Casa de Campo that fitting it all in is probably the only problem guests will have.
+There is so much to do at Casa de Campo that the only problem guests have is fitting it all in.